elatoskinas/java-8ball-pool/doc/retrospectives/20191129-sprintretrospective.md

 * Establish clear weights and time estimates at the beginning of each Sprint.
 We now plan to discuss priorities more thoroughly, and verify them when building the Sprint backlog.
 * More thoroughly discuss on task assignment per person, and more carefully plan out the tasks so that we can ensure that most of them will be carried out.
-For the next Sprint,
+For the next Sprint, we will try to make the workload smaller and see how it works out (i.e. whether we did not underplan this)
-* we will try to make the workload smaller and see how it works out (i.e. whether we did not underplan this)
+* Communicate more with issues we are having with meeting deadlines or performing tasks.